Newcastle beach guide

 Merewether Beach

-With superb views up the coast, Merewether Beach is perhaps the most well-known beach in Newcastle, particularly due to it being the home of international surfing competition, Surfest.
+With superb views up the coast, Merewether Beach is perhaps the most well-known beach in Newcastle, particularly due to it being the home of international surfing competition, Surfest, currently part of the World Surf League tour.

 On any given morning, Merewether Beach and the surrounding cafes are packed with locals juggling coffee and sandy-haired kids, surfboards, dogs on leash, acai bowls and all while catching up.
 The atmosphere at Merewether Beach is so vibrant from the minute the sun hits the horizon (well, even before this!) that you'd be excused for thinking there was a major event happening, when in fact, it's just like this.
 Everyday.